BenQ reclaims top position in projector market in India

-New Delhi, Feb 17 (IANS) Taiwanese electronics company BenQ has reclaimed the number one projector brand position in the India market with a market share of 28.6 per cent during Q4 2020, a new report said on Wednesday.
+New Delhi: Taiwanese electronics company BenQ has reclaimed the number one projector brand position in the India market with a market share of 28.6 per cent during Q4 2020, a new report said on Wednesday.

 According to Futuresource Consulting report, the overall projector market in India in Q4 2020 has declined by over 63 per cent as compared to Q4 2019, registering the highest decline owing to Covid 19.